Lead Concerns During Renovations for a Healthy School Environment

 State and Local Entities

 - Lead-Safe Schools Project at the University of California–Berkeley trains and certifies construction workers in California on occupational lead exposure, symptoms of lead poisoning, how to abate lead hazards, how to use respirators and what other precautions to take to prevent lead exposure.
-The website includes publications and curricula.
+The webpage includes the Lead-Safe Schools Guide.

 - Lead-Safe Renovation, Repair and Painting (RRP) Rule for Schools and Child Daycares on the Massachusetts Office of Labor and Workforce Development website describes the state rule and links to helpful materials to address lead safely.